inexorgame-obsolete/community-site-deprecated/README.md

 ##Development
 If you'd like to start over and develop a few lines of code, you should be aware of a few things:
 - jQuery, Bootstrap with Normalize (responsive), TinyMCE, Fontawesome are already there.
 Dont' use any more depencies if not **really** needed.
-- There is no *"real"* multilingual-functioning at the moment, all you have is a customized version of the (language helper)[http://www.codeigniter.com/user_guide/helpers/language_helper.html].
+- There is no *"real"* multilingual-functioning at the moment, all you have is a customized version of the [language helper](http://www.codeigniter.com/user_guide/helpers/language_helper.html).

 When starting with your own controller you can extend MY_Controller, which offers ``` $this->display($view, $data)``` Mentioned method will render the full page, including header, footer and resources for you, so that work is already done.